 Like all medicines, this medicine can cause side effects, although not everybody gets them.
 Tell your doctor immediately if you have:

-- unusual movement (a common side effect that may affect up to 1 in 10 people) mainly of the face or tongue: - blood clots in the veins (an uncommon side effect that may affect up to 1 in 100 people) especially in the legs (symptoms include swelling, pain, and redness in the leg), which may travel through blood vessels to the lungs causing chest pain and difficulty in breathing.
-If you notice any of these symptoms seek medical advice immediately; - a combination of fever, faster breathing, sweating, muscle stiffness and drowsiness or sleepiness (the frequency of this side effect cannot be estimated from the available data).
+- Unusual movement (a common side effect that may affect up to 1 in 10 people) mainly of the face or tongue; - Blood clots in the veins (an uncommon side effect that may affect up to 1 in 100 people) especially in the legs (symptoms include swelling, pain, and redness in the leg), which may travel through blood vessels to the lungs causing chest pain and difficulty in breathing.
+If you notice any of these symptoms seek medical advice immediately; - A combination of fever, faster breathing, sweating, muscle stiffness and drowsiness or sleepiness (the frequency of this side effect cannot be estimated from the available data)

-Very common side effects: (may affect more than 1 in 10 people) include weight gain; sleepiness; and increases in levels of prolactin in the blood In the early stages of treatment, some people may feel dizzy or faint (with a slow heart rate), especially when getting up from a lying or sitting position.
+Very common side effects (may affect more than 1 in 10 people) include weight gain; sleepiness; and increases in levels of prolactin in the blood.
+In the early stages of treatment, some people may feel dizzy or faint (with a slow heart rate), especially when getting up from a lying or sitting position.
 This will usually pass on its own but if it does not, tell your doctor.

-Common side effects: (may affect up to 1 in 10 people) include

-- changes in the levels of some blood cells, circulating fats and early in treatment, temporary increases in liver enzymes..

-- increases in the level of sugars in the blood and urine.

-- increases in levels of uric acid and creatine phosphokinase in the blood
+Common side effects (may affect up to 1 in 10 people) include changes in the levels of some blood cells, circulating fats and early in treatment, temporary increases in liver enzymes; increases in the level of sugars in the blood and urine; increases in levels of uric acid and creatine phosphokinase in the blood; feeling more hungry; dizziness; restlessness; tremor; unusual movements (dyskinesias); constipation;

-- · feeling more hungry.

-- · dizziness.

-- · restlessness.

-- tremor.

-- unusual movements (dyskinesias)

-- constipation.

-- dry mouth.

-- rash.

-- loss of strength.

-- · extreme tiredness.

-- water retention leading to swelling of the hands,

-ankles or feet,

-- fever - joint pain and sexual dysfunctions such as decreased libido in males and females or erectile dysfunction in males.
+dry mouth; rash; loss of strength; extreme tiredness; water retention leading to swelling of the hands, ankles or feet; fever; joint pain; and sexual dysfunctions such as decreased libido in males and females or erectile dysfunction in males.

-Uncommon side effects: (may affect up to 1 in 100 people) include

-- Hypersensitivity (e.g. swelling in the mouth and throat, itching, rash)

-- Diabetes or the worsening of diabetes, occasionally associated with ketoacidosis (ketones in the blood and urine) or coma;

-- Seizures, usually associated with a history of seizures (epilepsy);

-- Muscle stiffness or spasms (including eye movements);

-- Restless legs syndrome

-- Problems with speech

-- slow heart rate.

-- sensitivity to sunlight.

-- Bleeding from the nose;

-- Abdominal distension;

-- Memory loss or forgetfulness

-- urinary incontinence, lack of ability to urinate.

-- hair loss.

-- absence or decrease in menstrual periods.

-- changes in breasts in males and females such as an abnormal production of breast milk or abnormal growth.

-Rare side effects (may affect up to 1 in 1000 people)

-- Lowering of normal body temperature

-- Abnormal rhythms of the heart

-- Sudden unexplained death
+Uncommon side effects (may affect up to 1 in 100 people) include hypersensitivity (e.g. swelling in the mouth and throat, itching, rash); diabetes or the worsening of diabetes, occasionally associated with ketoacidosis (ketones in the blood and urine) or coma; seizures, usually associated with a history of seizures (epilepsy); muscle stiffness or spasms (including eye movements); restless legs syndrome; problems with speech; slow heart rate; sensitivity to sunlight; bleeding from the nose; abdominal distension; memory loss or forgetfulness; urinary incontinence; lack of ability to urinate; hair loss; absence or decrease in menstrual periods; and changes in breasts in males and females such as an abnormal production of breast milk or abnormal growth.

-- Inflammation of the pancreas causing severe Stomach pain, fever and sickness

-- Liver disease appearing as yellowing of the skin and white parts of the eves

-- Muscle disease presenting as unexplained aches and pains

-- Prolonged and/or painful erection.
+Rare side effects (may affect up to 1 in 1000 people) include lowering of normal body temperature; abnormal rhythms of the heart; sudden unexplained death; inflammation of the pancreas causing severe stomach pain, fever and sickness; liver disease appearing as yellowing of the skin and white parts of the eyes; muscle disease presenting as unexplained aches and pains; and prolonged and/or painful erection.

 Very rare side effects include serious allergic reactions such as Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS).
-DRESS appears initially as flulike symptoms with a rash on the face and then with an extended rash, high temperature, enlarged lymph nodes, increased levels of liver enzymes seen on blood tests and an increase in a type of white blood cells (eosinophilia)
+DRESS appears initially as flu-like symptoms with a rash on the face and then with an extended rash, high temperature, enlarged lymph nodes, increased levels of liver enzymes seen in blood tests and an increase in a type of white blood cell (eosinophilia).

 While taking olanzapine, elderly patients with dementia may suffer from stroke, pneumonia, urinary incontinence, falls, extreme tiredness, visual hallucinations, a rise in body temperature, redness of the skin and have trouble walking.
 Some fatal cases have been reported in this particular group of patients.

 In patients with Parkinson's disease Olanzapine may worsen the symptoms.